Back to Writing

 The Refactor: From 4x Duplication to 1 Config

-The self-polling pill worked quite well, but after a while I realized that I had almost the same logic in 4 places! blog_actions, newsletter_actions, twitter_actions, and linkedin_actions.
+The self-polling pill worked well, but I realized I had almost the same logic in 4 places: blog_actions, newsletter_actions, twitter_actions, and linkedin_actions.

 The old way: Each content type had its own duplicated logic for the "Generate" button and the completion button ("Edit" vs. "View").
 This logic was mirrored in the main view and in the status endpoint.
 It was a headache-in-waiting.